 As well as gathering inventory directly from devices in your computing estate, FlexNet Manager Suite can also import inventory gathered by other software and hardware inventory tools.
-FlexNet Manager Suite ships with several factory-supplied adapters that read data from inventory tools such as Microsoft SCCM or IBM's ILMT.
+FlexNet Manager Suite ships with several factory-supplied adapters that read data from inventory tools such as Microsoft Endpoint Configuration Manager (previously Microsoft SCCM) or IBM's ILMT.
 The Inventory Adapter Studio enables modification of these existing adapters; but more importantly, it allows creation of new adapters to connect with systems not supported out of the box.